Baseball Mode

 Should the game remain tied after completing the standard nine innings, extra innings ensue.
 These additional innings provide both teams with chances to secure a win.

-A Perfect Inning in the Spotlight
+Perfect Inning

 A perfect inning in baseball occurs when a pitcher faces only three batters and prevents any of them from reaching base.
 Furthermore, an "immaculate inning" consists of a pitcher striking out all three batters with just nine pitches, marking one of the rarest achievements in baseball.